AbdullahMJamal/Multi-Modal-RAG/Readme.md

 The pipeline includes utility functions (export_chunks_to_json) to export processed chunks to clean JSON formats (chunks_export.json and rag_results.json).
 This is highly recommended for debugging and verifying the exact HTML tables and Base64 image strings being sent to the LLM.

-🤝 Contributing

-Contributions are welcome!
-If you'd like to improve the multimodal extraction or add support for other vision models (like Claude 3.5 Sonnet), please open an issue or submit a pull request.

-📄 License

-This project is licensed under the MIT License - see the LICENSE file for details."# Multi-Modal-RAG" "# Multi-Modal-RAG"